 Alternative approaches to design and manufacturing of Lunéville hook

-Today, embroidery is considering not only a hobby but as a massive part of the fashion industry.
-Both prominent Fashion Houses and aspiring designers are applying various embroidery techniques to offer new distinctive garments to their customers.
+Today, embroidery is not only considered a hobby but also a significant part of the fashion industry.
+Prominent fashion houses, as well as aspiring designers, are incorporating various embroidery techniques to create unique garments for their customers.

-Luneville embroidery is one of the best techniques to produce stunning embellishments.
-It is not surprising that many people study this technique either in France or at local studious and ateliers.
-The first lesson that each student must have learned is using Luneville crochet.
-A student will spend hours of practice to gain a certain level of work quality.
-But the skill will be improving with a tool that is absolutely the same as in the 19th century or earlier.
+Luneville embroidery is renowned for its ability to produce stunning embellishments.
+It comes as no surprise that many individuals choose to study this technique, either in France or at local studios and ateliers.
+The first lesson for every student is to learn how to use the Luneville crochet.
+Countless hours of practice are dedicated to achieving a certain level of work quality.
+However, it is interesting to note that the design of the crochet tool itself has remained unchanged since the 19th century or even earlier.

-In a world where the emphasis is not only on visual appeal but also on ergonomics and the comfort of using any tool or devise is highly required, it is strange to see that evolution did not touch Luneville crochet.
-Thus, the task of this brief is to improve the design of both the embroidery tool and its packaging and make it more responsive to the 21st century.
+In a world where the emphasis is not only on visual appeal but also on ergonomics and the comfort of using any tool or device, it is peculiar that the Luneville crochet has not undergone any significant evolution.
+Therefore, the objective of this brief is to enhance the design of both the embroidery tool and its packaging, making it more responsive to the demands of the 21st century.

 Ergonomics of a handle

 The lack of tool ergonomics directly affects an embroiderer's health conditions.
 Such monotonous work as embroidery is causing calluses on the middle finger.
 It is both not esthetically pleasing and also can cause more severe health consequences such as Bouchard's Nodes.